magronp/bsrnn/README.md

 Below we report the results on the MUSDB18-HQ test set in terms of signal-to-distortion ratio (SDR).
 As in the original BSRNN paper, we consider two variants of the SDR:

 **uSDR**: The utterance SDR is used as metric in the latest [MDX challenges](https://www.aicrowd.com/challenges/sound-demixing-challenge-2023/problems/music-demixing-track-mdx-23).
-This SDR does not allow any distortion filter (thus it is similar to a basic signal-to-noise ratio), and it is computed on entire tracks (no chunking) and averaged over tracks.
+This SDR is equal to a basic signal-to-noise ratio.
+It is computed on entire tracks (no chunking) and averaged over tracks.

 |                      | vocals |  bass  |  drums |  other | average|
 |----------------------|--------|--------|--------|--------|--------|